jagregory/jagregory.github.com/_posts/2009-11-27-gits-guts-merging-and-rebasing.md

   _edit_last: '2'
 ---

 Here we go again, explaining the internals of Git with the intention of helping you understand what you're doing day-to-day.
-Last time I covered <a href="/writings/gits-guts-branches-head-and-fast-forwards">branches, HEAD, and fast-forwarding</a>.
+Last time I covered [branches, HEAD, and fast-forwarding](/writings/gits-guts-branches-head-and-fast-forwards).
 Today we'll dive into the guts of merging and rebasing.

 <!-- more -->